likicv/usysml-test-cases/test_cases.md

 ## uSysML output

 ```
-Root.PackageVehicles [Package]
+Root.PackageVehicles1 [Package]
- Root.PackageVehicles.Vehicle [PartDef]
+ Root.PackageVehicles1.Vehicle [PartDef]
- Root.PackageVehicles.Wheel [PartDef]
+ Root.PackageVehicles1.Wheel [PartDef]
- Root.PackageVehicles.vehicle [PartUsage]
+ Root.PackageVehicles1.vehicle [PartUsage]
-    typed by=Root.PackageVehicles.Vehicle
+    typed by=Root.PackageVehicles1.Vehicle
-  Root.PackageVehicles.vehicle.Wheel [PartDef]
-  Root.PackageVehicles.vehicle.w [PartUsage]
+  Root.PackageVehicles1.vehicle.w [PartUsage]
       multiplicity=4
+      typed by=Root.PackageVehicles1.Wheel
+Root.PackageVehicles2 [Package]
+ Root.PackageVehicles2.Vehicle [PartDef]
+ Root.PackageVehicles2.Wheel [PartDef]
+ Root.PackageVehicles2.vehicle [PartUsage]
+    typed by=Root.PackageVehicles2.Vehicle
+  Root.PackageVehicles2.vehicle.Wheel [PartDef]
+  Root.PackageVehicles2.vehicle.w [PartUsage]
+      multiplicity=4
-      typed by=Root.PackageVehicles.vehicle.Wheel
+      typed by=Root.PackageVehicles2.vehicle.Wheel
 ```

 ## Discussion

 The namespace search starts from its own namespace, then proceeds into the parent namespaces in the order until the Root namespace is reached.

-In this example PartDefintion `Wheel` exists both within the package `PackageVehicles` and PartUsage `vehicle` namespaces (and furthermore, PartUsage `vehicle` namespace is nested within the package `PackageVehicles` namespace).
-In this case, PartUsage `w` id typed by PartDefinition that is within the inner PartUsage `vehicle` namespace.
+In package `PackageVehicles2`, PartDefintion `Wheel` exists both within the package `PackageVehicles2` and PartUsage `vehicle` namespaces (and furthermore, PartUsage `vehicle` namespace is nested within the package `PackageVehicles2` namespace).
+In this case, PartUsage `w` is typed by PartDefinition `Wheel` that is within the PartUsage `vehicle` namespace.

+Using FQENs, the following is true:

+* `PackageVehicles1.vehicle.w` is typed by `PackageVehicles1.Wheel`
+* `PackageVehicles2.vehicle.w` is typed by `PackageVehicles2.vehicle.Wheel`
+* `PackageVehicles2.Wheel` isn't used

 # Test Case 01-006: Namespace search rules